SocialistIR/BackendLambdas/README.md

 +----------+--------------+------+-----+---------+-------+
 5 rows in set (0.26 sec)
 ```
+## Lambdas

+Titles of the Lambdas should be pretty self explanatory.
+You can link them to a REST API Gateway, with the Integration Request for each method being of type LAMBDA_PROXY.
+All Lambdas should have the layer(s) in the Layer folder added to them for JWT and mySQL support.
+Lambdas should have a role which is inclusive of the managed policy 'AWSLambdaVPCAccessExecutionRole'.
+Image upload/download Lambdas also need S3 read/write permissions.
+Lambdas should be in the same VPC as the RDS.

 ## Limitations

  - **SECURITY** Currently, the secret used to encode and decode JWT tokens is stored in the layer.
 This is bad practice and should preferably moved to something like Secrets Manager.